sudorandom/fauxrpc.com/content/docs/install.md

 ```

 ## Install via source
+This is not recommended long-term but this is sufficient for playing around with FauxRPC.
 ```
 go install github.com/sudorandom/fauxrpc/cmd/fauxrpc@latest
 ```

 ## Run with `go run`
+This is also not recommended long-term but this is sufficient for playing around with FauxRPC.
 ```
 go run github.com/sudorandom/fauxrpc/cmd/fauxrpc@latest
 ```